syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Use-PushButton-in-a-Column-and-Catch-the-User-clicking-it.md

 ---
 layout: post
 title: How-to-Use-PushButton-in-a-Column-and-Catch-the-User-clicking-it | Windows Forms | Syncfusion
-description: how to use pushbutton in a column and catch the user clicking it
+description: Learn about How to use Pushbutton in a Column and Catch the User Clicking it support in Syncfusion Windows Forms GridDataBoundGrid(Classic) control and more details.
 platform: windowsforms
 control: DataBoundGrid
 documentation: ug
 ---

-# How to Use PushButton in a Column and Catch the User Clicking it
+# How to use Pushbutton in a Column and Catch the User Clicking it in Windows Forms GridDataBoundGrid(Classic)

 Set the [CellType](/windowsforms/grid/feature-summary#cell-types) property in column style to "PushButton" and handle grids CellButtonClicked event.
 Use Description property of the column style to specify the text that is displayed on the button.
 To access a column's style, use either [GridDataBoundGrid.GridBoundColumns](/windowsforms/databoundgrid/gridboundcolumns-and-controlling-the-column-format) or [GridDataBoundGrid.Binder.InternalColumn](/windowsforms/databoundgrid/gridboundcolumns-and-controlling-the-column-format#using-the-griddataboundgridbinder-class) depending upon whether you have explicitly added the GridBoundColumns or not.